Back to Maryland

 Intellectual disabilities

-Conditions that affect a person's ability to learn, reason, and solve problems.
+Conditions that affect a person's ability to learn, reason, problem-solve, and communicate.

 Limits and Unknowns

-• The law does not specify how much training is required.
+• The law does not specify how the new training will be implemented or evaluated.

 Amendments